kjeevu/delivery_route/README.md

 In this optmizing the routes between the source and destination using list of coordinates as input

-Used external library which google direction api(https://github.com/googlemaps/google-maps-services-go)
+Set of  23 Waypoints from Source to Destination is  used as input   external library google direction api(https://github.com/googlemaps/google-maps-services-go)

 The Optimized route method Removes the ambigious coordinates and creates the data which is saved in optimized_points.csv

-TODO: Implemention of Recurisive logic  to remove the  ambigious coordinates
+TODO: Implemention of Recurisive logic  to remove the  ambigious coordinates and loop in route Combining the result of  all the sets  form a single route

 Usage: